-I am a big believer in avoiding low blood sugar and debilitating hunger pangs in the middle of sight-seeing.
+I am a big believer in avoiding low blood sugar and debilitating hunger pangs in the middle of sightseeing.

-Second, bring some kind of snack with you: a bar, a piece of fruit or candy, or even small tramezzino (little sandwich.)
+Second, bring some kind of snack with you: a bar, a piece of fruit or candy, or even small tramezzino (little sandwich).

 Even if you spend the least time possible, you are likely to still be at least 2 hours without any food or drink, unless you visit one of the Vatican Museums cafeterias (I've tried it and it's blah, but at least it's there just in case.)

 Tripods and selfie-sticks are not allowed anywhere in the Vatican Museums or St. Peter's Basilica.

-This is not a big deal unless you are planning to visit St. Peter's Basilica directly from the Sistine Chapel, because you have to go back to the Museums entrance to collect your belongings.
+This is not a big deal unless you are planning to visit St. Peter's Basilica directly from the Sistine Chapel (which, again, you can only do on a guided tour), because you have to go back to the museums entrance to collect your belongings.

 Same with large umbrellas.
 Wheelchairs are of course permitted inside the Vatican Museums.